 How to measure logistics costs

 Measuring logistics costs is crucial for companies to maintain cost-effectiveness and streamline operations.
+Measuring overall logistics costs involves summing transportation, warehousing, and inventory carrying expenses to provide a comprehensive view of total logistics spending.
 Key performance indicators (KPIs) and metrics offer a clear view of where money is spent within your supply chain and help identify potential savings.
-Here's a focused approach to quantifying these expenses:
+Here’s a focused approach to quantifying these expenses:

 - Establish clear KPIs: Identify KPIs relevant to your logistics operations, such as transportation cost per unit, warehousing cost per square foot, inventory carrying cost percentage, and order accuracy rate.
 These KPIs should align with your company’s strategic goals and provide insight into operational efficiency.